MkUnion and state machines in Go

 state

-suffix it's naming convention, that it's optional, but I find it makes code more readable, and easier to distinguish commands from states.
+suffix is a naming convention that is optional, but I find it makes the code more readable and easier to distinguish commands from states.

-Below is a code snippet that demonstrate complete model of state and commands of Order Service, that we talked about.
+Below is a code snippet that demonstrates a complete model of the state and commands of the Order Service that we discussed.

 Notice that we use mkunion